friends-of-ute-valley-park/friends-of-ute-valley/src/content/leavenotrace/travel-on-durable-surfaces.md

 ---
 title: "Travel on Durable Surfaces"
-topText: "Ute Valley Park is a beautiful natural area that offers many opportunities for outdoor recreation, such as hiking, biking, and wildlife viewing.
-However, it is also a fragile ecosystem that needs our care and respect."
+topText: "Ute Valley Park, a stunning natural haven, beckons outdoor enthusiasts with its diverse recreational activities.
+From hiking and biking to wildlife watching, this park has something for everyone.
+However, we must remember that this fragile ecosystem demands our utmost care and respect."
 image: "./travel-on-durable-surfaces.jpeg"
 imageAlt: "Wayfinding sign next to a trail"
 ---

-When we visit Ute Valley Park, we want to leave it as we found it, or even better.
-But sometimes, our footsteps and activities can damage the land, the plants, and the wildlife.
-That’s why it’s important to travel on durable surfaces, which are surfaces that can resist or recover from the impacts of our visit.
+Our goal when visiting Ute Valley Park should be to leave it in the same condition as we found it, if not better.
+Unfortunately, our footsteps and activities can sometimes cause harm to the land, flora, and fauna.
+That's where traveling on durable surfaces comes in - these surfaces can withstand or recover from the impact of our visit.

-## What are durable surfaces?
+## What exactly are durable surfaces?

-Durable surfaces are those that can tolerate repeated trampling and scuffing without losing their structure or function.
-In Ute Valley Park, the most durable surfaces are:
+Durable surfaces are those that can handle repeated trampling and scuffing without compromising their structure or function.
+In Ute Valley Park, you'll find several types of durable surfaces:

-- Established trails
+- Well-established trails
 - Rock, gravel and sand
 - Snow and ice
 - Water

-## Why should we travel on durable surfaces?

-Traveling on durable surfaces helps to:
+## The importance of traveling on durable surfaces

+By sticking to durable surfaces, you're actively contributing to:

-- Protect the soil from erosion and compaction
+- Preventing soil erosion and compaction
-- Preserve the vegetation and the habitats of animals and insects
+- Safeguarding vegetation and animal habitats
-- Prevent the spread of invasive species and diseases
+- Curbing the spread of invasive species and diseases
-- Maintain the natural beauty and diversity of the landscape
+- Preserving the park's natural beauty and diversity
-- Avoid creating new trails that fragment the wilderness
+- Avoiding the creation of new trails that can fragment the wilderness
-- Reduce the need for trail maintenance and restoration
+- Minimizing the need for trail maintenance and restoration

-## How can we travel on durable surfaces?
+## Strategies for traveling on durable surfaces in Ute Valley Park

-In Ute Valley Park, we can apply the following strategies to travel on durable surfaces:

 ### Stay on trail.

-  Park users are not allowed to travel off trails in Ute Valley Park.
-Park visitors should always stay on the designated trails and avoid cutting switchbacks or creating shortcuts.
-Designated trails are indicated by official park signage and maintained paths.
-These trails are carefully planned to provide a safe and enjoyable route for park users while protecting the natural environment.
-Please follow signs and stay within the confines of the trail, avoiding straying onto undisturbed land which may be home to vulnerable plant and animal species.
-Always look for signage and stick to well-trodden paths to ensure you are on an approved route and to help preserve the park's natural beauty for everyone.
+Venturing off-trail is strictly prohibited in Ute Valley Park.
+Always stay on designated trails, which are indicated by official park signage and well-maintained paths.
+These trails have been carefully designed to provide a safe and enjoyable experience while protecting the natural environment.
+Avoid cutting switchbacks or creating shortcuts, and always follow signs to ensure you remain on approved routes.

 ### Choose the right trail.

-  Ute Valley Park has trails for different types of users, such as hikers, bikers, and equestrians.
-Choose the trail that matches your activity and skill level, and follow the signs and rules for each trail.
-This helps to reduce conflicts and accidents among users, and to protect the trails from excessive wear and tear.
+Ute Valley Park offers trails suitable for various users, including hikers, bikers, and equestrians.
+Choose a trail that aligns with your activity and skill level, and adhere to the signs and rules specific to each trail.
+By doing so, you'll help reduce conflicts and accidents among users while minimizing excessive wear and tear on the trails.

 ### Walk through mud and snow.

-  When the trails are wet or snowy, walk through the center of the trail, even when wet or muddy.
-This helps to keep the trail narrow and prevent widening and braiding.
-Do not walk around puddles or snow patches, as this can damage the vegetation and create new trails.
-If the trails are too muddy or snowy, consider postponing your visit or choosing another trail.
+When trails are wet or snowy, walk through the center of the trail, even if it's muddy.
+This practice helps keep the trail narrow and prevents widening and braiding.
+Avoid walking around puddles or snow patches, as this can damage vegetation and lead to the creation of new trails.
+If the trails are excessively muddy or snowy, consider postponing your visit or opting for another trail.

 ### Camp elsewhere.

-  There is no camping in Ute Valley Park.
-Camping is illegal and can cause fire hazards, littering, and wildlife conflicts.
-If you want to camp, please find a legal and suitable campsite outside the park boundaries.
+Ute Valley Park does not allow camping within its boundaries.
+Camping is illegal and can lead to fire hazards, littering, and wildlife conflicts.
+If you wish to camp, please find a legal and suitable campsite outside the park.

+## Embrace Responsible Outdoor Ethics

-By following these guidelines, we can enjoy Ute Valley Park while respecting and protecting the natural environment.
-Remember, the goal of being outdoors is to move through natural areas while avoiding damage to the land, foliage, or waterways.
-Leave no trace of your visit, and leave the place better than you found it.
+By adhering to these guidelines, you can fully immerse yourself in the beauty of Ute Valley Park while simultaneously respecting and protecting its natural environment.
+Remember, the essence of being outdoors lies in moving through natural areas without causing damage to the land, foliage, or waterways.
+Strive to leave no trace of your visit, and, if possible, leave the place even better than you found it.

+So, the next time you visit Ute Valley Park, keep these tips in mind.
+By being a responsible park visitor, you're not only ensuring a memorable experience for yourself but also preserving the park's pristine beauty for generations to come.
+Let's work together to maintain the integrity of this incredible natural treasure!